-Licenses are renewed on a three-year cycle set by the Illinois Department of Financial and Professional Regulation--not three years from the date a license was issued.
-The last renewal cycle ended September 30, 2012, and the next renewal cycle ends Sept.
-30, 2015.
+Licenses are renewed on a three-year cycle set by the Illinois Department of Financial and Professional Regulation.
+The current renewal cycle ends Sept.
+30, 2018.

 An individual license and a license for all firms are required.
 An individual license is all that is required for a sole practitioner, unless the firm name suggests the firm consists of more than one person (such as "and associates" or "and company").

-For further instruction on the use of the CPA (Inactive), Licensed CPA or Registered CPA titles see the Illinois Public Accounting Act FAQs.
+For further instruction on the use of the CPA (Inactive), Licensed CPA or Registered CPA titles see the Illinois Public Accounting Act FAQs (PDF).

 *Registered CPA Designation